soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 You can:
 - Get a visual overview of identified user results and risks found.
-- Click a user to open a fly-out page that shows the full alert details.
+- Select a user to open a fly-out page that shows the full alert details.

 ### The investigation machines page

-When you click the Machines node or Machines tab, you go to a view that shows all the machines identified as part of the investigation.
+When you select the **Machines** node or tab, you go to a view that shows all the machines identified as part of the investigation.

 ![AIR investigation machine page](media/air-investigationmachinepage.png)